zuozhenggh/learning-library/security-library/database/data-safe/generate-alerts/generate-alerts.md

 4. Review the alerts generated for **User Creation/Modification**.

-## Task 4: View details for an alert and close it
+## Task 5: View details for an alert and close it

-1. Click one of the alerts to view its details.
+1. Click the alert for **User Creation/Modification** to view its details.

 2. Review the following information about the alert: